CLIENT ACCOUNTS

 Employees are increasingly fatigued and overwhelmed by benefits complexities.

-• Of people with employer coverage, 67% find it difficult to understand their medical insurance, based on a Kaiser Family Foundation/Los Angeles Times survey done in 2018.
+• Of people with employer coverage, 51% say it is difficult to understand at least some aspect of their health insurance, based on a Kaiser Family Foundation survey done in early 2023.*

-• Only 29% of employees know about caregiving resources offered by their benefits plans, according to 2019 Bank of America research.
+• Over half (56%) of employees identify as caregivers, but only 41% can identify caregiving resources offered by their benefits plans, and only 32% take advantage of them according to 2023 Bank of America research.

-• Only 12% of employees access voluntary benefits, like dental or vision, according to a 2018 survey from Employee Benefit Research Institute (EBRI).
+• Less than half (49%) of employees took advantage of voluntary benefits, like dental or vision, according to a 2022 survey from Voya.

 Health care reigns supreme